at12an/online-portfolio/README.md

 # online-portfolio

-First project, self learning html and css.
+First project I completed while first learning the basics of frontend development.

 Online portfolio, frontend self deveveloped and design with HTML, CSS and JavaScript.